The EnvEast Doctoral Training Programme

 • Face-to-face training from internationally outstanding scientists from across the EnvEast partnership and beyond, including advanced training in research skills specific to your project.

-• The opportunity to develop skills for your postdoctoral career, for example by participating in innovation training, or undertaking accredited training courses for teaching in Higher Education.
+• The opportunity to develop skills for your postdoctoral career, for example by participating in internships, innovation training, or undertaking accredited training courses for teaching in Higher Education.

 • You will be encouraged (and funded) to attend national and international meetings relevant to your research, and to publish your research in peer-reviewed and open access journals.
 You will also be able to attend and contribute to research seminar programmes within your department or institute.